Mateo Antoni

-Mateo Antoni Pavón (born 22 April 2003) is a Uruguayan professional footballer who plays as a centre-back for Argentine Primera División club Argentinos Juniors.
+Mateo Antoni Pavón (born 22 April 2003) is a Uruguayan professional footballer who plays as a centre-back for Alianza Lima, on loan from Argentine Primera División club Argentinos Juniors.

 International career

 Antoni was part of the Uruguay under-20 team which won the 2023 FIFA U-20 World Cup and finished as runners-up at the 2023 South American U-20 Championship.
 In January 2024, he was named in Uruguay's squad for the 2024 CONMEBOL Pre-Olympic Tournament.